 Cervical Cancer Screening

-Cervical cancer is the second most common cancer among women in South African after breast cancer.
+Cervical cancer is the second most common cancer among women in South Africa after breast cancer.

 Cervical cancer is one of the most preventable forms of cancer.
-All women should have a pap smear at least every 10 years starting at age 30 years.
-This means at around 30, 40 and 50 years of age.
+All women should have a Pap smear at least every 10 years, starting at age 30, and then at age 40 and 50.

-The screening programme aims at finding and treating early signs of cancer of the cervix, commonly known as the "mouth of the womb".
-The screening involves taking a pap (or cervical) smear, which is a simple, quick vaginal examination to check if the cervix is healthy.
+The screening programme aims to find and treat early signs of cancer of the cervix, commonly known as the "mouth of the womb".
+The screening involves taking a pap (or cervical) smear, a simple, quick vaginal examination to check if the cervix is healthy.
 Some cells are gently wiped off the cervix and sent to the laboratory for testing.

 Remember, the client is entitled to ask for an explanation of the procedure beforehand.

 Go to your local primary health care clinic.
-If a pap smear result is abnormal, a booking will be made and a referral letter given for further testing and treatment at a secondary or tertiary level hospital.
-The client will then be referred back to the clinic for follow-up visits.
+If a pap smear result is abnormal, they will make a booking for you and give you a referral letter for further testing and treatment at a secondary or tertiary level hospital.
+They will then refer you to the clinic for follow-up visits.

-If you are a first-time visitor to a health facility, you will be asked to fill out a form and a folder will be opened.
+If you are a first-time visitor to a health facility, you need to fill out a form, and the health facility will open a folder for you.
 Bring your ID book, referral letter (if relevant), any medication you are taking and your clinic/hospital card, if previously registered at the facility.